Cr0mb/Python-Web-Scanner/README.md

 V1.1
 > Updated "checker.py" so that chrome driver is no longer needed.
 > Makes finding the redirected sites exponentially faster and less power hungry.
-> Also no longer uses selenium
+> Also no longer uses selenium.
 ```

 # Python-Web-Scanner